Capricoinofficial/coldstakepool/doc/upgrade_daemon.md

 ## Notes

-You can select specific versions of Particl Core and where to place them using the following environment variables:
+You can select specific versions of Capricoin+ Core and where to place them using the following environment variables:

-    $ PARTICL_BINDIR=~/particl-alpha PARTICL_VERSION=0.18.0.1 PARTICL_VERSION_TAG=alpha coldstakepool-prepare --update_core
+    $ CAPRICOINPLUS_BINDIR=~/capricoinplus-alpha CAPRICOINPLUS_VERSION=0.18.0.1 CAPRICOINPLUS_VERSION_TAG=alpha coldstakepool-prepare --update_core